Whitechapel and Bow Railway: Construction

+The two mile long line opened in 1902 and linked the District Railway at Whitechapel (St Mary's) with the LTSR at the above-ground Campbell Road Junction at Bow, to the west of Bromley station.

+The line from Whitechapel to Bow, and on to East Ham, was electrified in 1905.

 Joint owners

 From 1902 to 1950 it was owned and operated as a joint venture.
-Initially the arrangement was between the Metropolitan District Railway (commonly called the District Railway) and the London, Tilbury and Southend Railway.
+Initially the arrangement was between the District Railway and the LTSR.
 Both companies went through a series of amalgamations.
-The London, Tilbury and Southend Railway was purchased by the Midland Railway in 1912.
-It was subsequently grouped into the London, Midland and Scottish Railway in 1923 and was nationalised in 1948 as part of British Railways.
+The LTSR was purchased by the Midland Railway in 1912.
+It was subsequently grouped into the London, Midland and Scottish Railway (LMS) in 1923 and was nationalised in 1948 as part of British Railways.

 The District Railway was part of the Underground Electric Railways Company of London and was absorbed into the London Passenger Transport Board in 1933.
 This was nationalised as the London Transport Executive in 1948.
 Complete ownership of the Whitechapel and Bow Railway passed to the London Transport Executive in 1950.